chloealbright/DevHiveMind/Algorithms & Data Structures/All Sorts of Sorts.md

 In general these sorting algorithms don't fit into the "linear" or "binary" categories when classifying them based on their core operation.
 They are better categorized based on their time complexity and approach, whether they are comparison-based or non-comparison-based, and whether they are stable or unstable sorts.

-This was an observation I made and was curious

-"linear" and "binary" can be used to classify sorting and searching algorithms based on their operation or strategy, with linear algorithms working through the data one element at a time and binary algorithms employing a divide and conquer approach or binary decisions.